The below Benefits of Work Experience for Students show why work experience catapults your career forward faster than any ‘A’ in an exam:

 Working in a company while at school or university helps you to see how much or how little of what you are studying relates to the real world.
 For example, a maths student might think there is lots of maths used daily in an engineering company, but the reality might be quite different.

-Benefits of Work Experience for Students #15: Strengths and Weaknesses
+Benefits of Work Experience #15: Strengths and Weaknesses

 It helps to identify what your strengths and weaknesses are; what you are good at and what you might need to work on.
 You can compare your skills to other people in the workplace and see how good or bad you are.
 For example, maybe you thought you were good at excel or coding in university, until you saw how good other people were in the workplace.